-The Limited Liability Company (LLC) is a smart entity choice for many start-up businesses.
+The Limited Liability Company (LLC) is a popular entity structure for businesses starting in New Hampshire.
 The LLC provides personal liability protection and has the potential to save money on taxes.
-With a little research, you can learn how to form an LLC in New Hampshire without an attorney.
+With our step-by-step guide, you can learn how to form an LLC in New Hampshire yourself without an attorney.

 – Limited Liability Company

 A comma may be used after the business name and before the designator.
 “Cowboy Cleaners LLC” and “Cowboy Cleaners, LLC” are both acceptable.

 If there is a name you want but are not ready to register the LLC, you can file the Application for Reservation of Name with the New Hampshire Secretary of State.
 The name reservation will hold a name for up to 120 days, at the cost of $15.